samousavih/samousavih.github.io/_posts/2023-05-23-the-wrong-way-to-do-data-testing.md

 - was handed over to another team
 - The team was disbanded and the projects axed

+# Migrations
+- show a diagram of rate of changes in the platform and when we migrated, question for data platform eng. do you do that again?
+- It would be impractical to migrate too late since huge costs,
+- show the sweet spot between cost of running legacy systems vs cost of migrating into the new system
+- Early learning and feedback, this won't be achieved if migration happens when we think everything is ready
+- But painful for end users
+- Ask someone in management how did they decide when to allow for others joining the new platform?
 # Conclusion
 - Start early
 - Write tests